alextricity25/RPC-Heat-VPN/README.md

 ## Quick Start Guide
 ### Creating a stack
 Creating a stack is simple.
 Just make sure the networks and router that will be utilizing the VPN are in place.
-Also, make sure you have access to the neutron API through the neutron clien:
+Also, make sure you have access to the neutron API through the neutron client:
 1. First, clone this repository.

 2. Access the openstack dashboard using your credentials.

 3. Navigate to the Orchestraion->Stacks tab.

 5. Click on Launch Stack

 6. Make sure Template Source is from File, then upload the vpn-stack.yaml file.

 7. Enter your parameters.
 Hit Launch.

 8. When the stack is finished, copy-paste the neutron port-update command in the Outputs section of the stack.

 Image to be inserted
 ### Updating a stack
 Updating a stack is an expiermental feature at the moment, so please be careful.
 Only adding a VPN user and a VPN left network have been tested.
 To update a stack:
 1. Navigate to where your stacks are listed on the Openstack dashboard, click on the VPN stack you want to update.

 2. Upload the SAME vpn-stack.yaml template used on creation.

 3. Enter the SAME parameters as when you created the stack, with the exception of Left Networks and/or Vpn Users.

 4. To add a Left Network or VPN user, simply list them in comma delimited form in their appropriate parameter fields.

 5. Hit "Update".

 WARNING: Be careful with adding users and/or left networks.
 Adding duplicates will currently break your VPN.